jazzychad/longposts/README.md

 use foreman for local heroku testing

-Copy `config.js.sample` to `config.js` and replace appropriate values. **DO NOT PUT SENSITIVE KEYS OR INFORMATION IN THE SOURCE CODE EVER.
-PUT THEM IN CONFIG.JS AND REFERENCE THEM FROM THE CODE.
-ALSO NEVER COMMIT CONFIG.JS**
+**DO NOT PUT SENSITIVE KEYS OR INFORMATION IN THE SOURCE CODE EVER.
+PUT THEM IN ENVIRONMENT VARIABLES AND REFERENCE THEM FROM CONFIG.JS**

+See `exports.sample.txt` for environment variables you will need to set.

 ## Contributing